-First, mix together all of the ingredients in a pot and bring it to a boil on the stovetop.
-Reduce the heat and allow it to simmer, stirring occasionally, until the cranberries are softened.
+First, mix together all of the ingredients in a medium saucepan and then bring it to a boil over medium heat on the stovetop.
+Reduce the heat and allow it to simmer, stirring occasionally, until the cranberries pop and are softened.

-Chill the finished sauce for at least 2 hours in the refrigerator and top with extra orange zest for garnish, if desired!
+Chill the finished sauce for at least 2 hours in the refrigerator and top with extra orange peel for garnish, if desired!

 ⭐ Expert tips